 Explore New Zealand’s North Island with no more than 20 like-minded travellers.
 Visit the cities Auckland and Wellington, that resound with a friendly welcome normally felt in small towns.
-Travel into the rustic, unspoilt coastal regions of the Coromandel and the Bay of Islands, where dazzling white beaches and historic villages are the norm.

 Other cities worth traveling to are the garden city of Christchurch and Queenstown, home to breathtaking scenery and majestic mountains, all lining the sparkling Lake Wakatipu.
 Both cities are perfect backdrops for the large selection of activities on offer such as whale watching, biking and wine tasting.

 When it comes to natural wonders, New Zealand certainly doesn’t disappoint with many sights as mighty as the All Blacks.

 From the volcanic peaks of Tongariro National Park - Tongariro, Ngauruhoe and Ruapehu – and the incredible glowworms of Waitomo Caves in the on North Island to the impressive Franz Josef Glacier and Fiordland National Park’s rainforest on South Island.